qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 # QMK Keyboard Guidelines

-Since starting QMK has grown by leaps and bounds, and it's thanks to people like you contributing to and maintaining our community keyboards.
+Since starting QMK has grown by leaps and bounds thanks to people like you who contributed to creating and maintaining our community keyboards.
 As we have grown we have discovered some patterns that work well, and ask that you conform to them to make it easier for other people to make use of your hard work.

 ## Naming Your Keyboard/Project

 All keyboard names are in lower case, consisting only of letters, numbers, and underscore (`_`).
 Names may not begin with an underscore.
+Forward slash (`/`) is used as a sub-folder separation character.

 The names `test`, `keyboard`, and `all` are reserved for make commands and may not be used as a keyboard or subfolder name.

 Valid Examples: